balintg1994/conditional_expectation_with_guarantees/README.md

 Speacial thanks to

-- Sebastian Becker for his guidance and tipps regading the improvement of the implementation's computational efficiency,
+- Sebastian Becker for his guidance and advice regarding the improvement of the implementation's computational efficiency,
 - OpenAI's ChatGPT for helping with writing, refactoring and improving the souce code.